Panchavarnathatha: Plot

 The story revolves around Vijayan Joseph Muhammed, a unique person who owns a pet shop.
 He had come to this place years back with a circus troupe.
 The pet shop is a concern to many of his neighbours.
 Kalesh is the MLA of this particular constituency and the next election is nearing.
-While attending the first holy communion of Abraham's daughter, Kalesh's wife Chithra abducts one Macaw.
-And the pet owner gets the video of Chithra in which she takes the parrot.
-As for the circumstances they allow him to stay in their home for the sake of elections.
-One day Vijayan is offered a job but he refuses it and cites that he is not feeling well.
-The next day, Velu tries to wake up the pet owner after his phone beeps but he doesn't get up.
-He is declared dead.
+While attending the first holy communion of Abraham's daughter, Kalesh's wife Chithra abducts a Macaw while drunk.
+Vijayan gets the video of Chithra in which she takes the parrot.
+As for the circumstances they allow him to stay in their home after he and his animals are evicted from their place.
+Vijayan and his friend Velu, along with their animals, help Kalesh and his family in many ways, earning their appreciation.
+Through a friend settled abroad, Kalesh and Chithra offer Vijayan a job, but he refuses it for some reason.
+The next day, Velu tries to wake up Vijayan after his phone beeps but he doesn't get up.
+Vijayan has died in his sleep.
 Everyone from the local neighbourhood mourns and weep from Vijayan's death.
-Finally, Kalesh sends off the man's Macaw to an unfortunate girl, who had earlier wished to have it.
-Then Kalesh and Chithra go home.
+Kalesh gives Vijayan's Macaw to a little orphan girl.
+It is revealed to be Vijayan's final wish, which had told Kalesh, along with the fact he is terminally ill.
+Kalesh and Chithra walk away with the girl and the Macaw, implying they may adopt her.